MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-optout.md

 ```powershell
 Remove-AzDataCollectionRule -Name MSVI-DefaultWorkspace -ResourceGroupName my-resource-group
 ```
+---
 ### Remove agents
 You should remove the Dependency agent from the VM if the VM is no longer using VM insights.
 Only remove the Azure Monitor agent if you're no longer using it for any other monitoring purposes.

-- See [Uninstall Azure Monitor Agent](../agents/azure-monitor-agent-manage.md#uninstall) for details on removing the Azure Monitor agent.
+- See [Uninstall Azure Monitor Agent](../agents/azure-monitor-agent-manage.md#uninstall) for options to remove the Azure Monitor agent.
-- See [Uninstall Dependency Agent](./vminsights-dependency-agent.md#uninstall-dependency-agent) for details on removing the Dependency agent.
+- See [Uninstall Dependency Agent](./vminsights-dependency-agent.md#uninstall-dependency-agent) for options to removing the Dependency agent.